 Diagnosing adult gynecomastia

-Low testosterone levels (Low T)
+Low testosterone levels (Low-T)

-Signs and symptoms of Low-T
+8 Signs and symptoms of Male Menopause

-- Reduced semen volume: Testosterone is vital to semen production, the fluid that assists in sperm motility.
+- Reduced semen volume: Testosterone is vital to semen production; the fluid that assists in sperm motility.
 The more testosterone a man has, the greater his semen production.

 - Loss or reduction of facial and body hair

-- Lack of overall energy and fatigue
+- Lack of overall energy, or fatigue

 - Loss of muscle mass and strength, especially in the arms, legs, or chest

-- Increase in total body fat.
-The cause is unclear.
+- Increase in total body fat—the cause is unclear.

 - Reduced bone mass (osteoporosis)

-Drugs associated with male breast enlargement
+Drugs associated with Adult Gynecomastia